 Welcome to our series that brings you original content from individuals in the news.
-We’re calling it “From the Horse’s Mouth” because these posts will let the authors speak for themselves.
-Not because they are horses.
+We’re calling it “Verbatim” because these posts will let the authors speak for themselves.

 Richard H. Thaler has been awarded the 2017 Nobel Memorial Prize in Economic Sciences, and as has been widely reported, quipped that he would spend the prize money “as irrationally as possible.”
 Is that any way for an economist to talk?
 It is for Thaler, who is being honored “for his contributions to behavioural economics,” according to the official Nobel Prize website.
 Thaler teaches at the University of Chicago Booth School of Business and is best known for his book Nudge: Improving Decisions About Health, Wealth, and Happiness.
 His basic premise is that people are predictably irrational, “that they consistently behave in ways that defy economic theory.”